Adrit Roy

-Adrit Roy (born 25 May 1992) is an Indian Bengali film and television actor and is well known for portraying the character of Siddharth Modak in Mithai.
+Adrit Roy (born 25 May 1992) is an Indian Bengali film and television actor and is known for portraying Siddharth Modak in Mithai and Dhrubo Mitra in Mittir Bari.

 Early life and education

 Roy was born in Kolkata.
 He went to La Martiniere Calcutta school, where he was active in theater and performance.

 Career

 Roy made his film debut playing the eponymous role in Abhimanyu Mukherjee's 2018 film Noor Jahaan.
 In 2019, he starred in Prem Amar 2 as Joy.
 He also acted in Dev Entertainment Ventures' Password, directed by Kamaleshwar Mukherjee, as well as Raj Chakraborty Productions' Parineeta, directed by Raj Chakraborty.